 - What Measure Is a Non-Cute?: A plot point as Dave became a villain because people didn't think he was cute.

-- Withholding Their Name: One character refuses to share his name, telling Skipper that his real name is classified, but Skipper takes it literally and calls him Classified for the rest of the film.
+- Withholding Their Name: The leader of North Wind refuses to share his name, telling Skipper that it is classified.
+Skipper takes it literally and calls him Classified for the rest of the film.

 - Woobie, Destroyer of Worlds: Dave's sole reason for becoming an evil mastermind is due to the fact that that he feels penguins stole his glory at every zoo and aquarium where he was ever an attraction.